Asian shares edge higher following advance on Wall Street

-Investors bought technology shares after the U.S. government opted to temporarily ease off on proposed restrictions on technology sales to Chinese companies.
+Investors snapped up technology shares after the U.S. government opted to temporarily ease off on proposed restrictions on technology sales to Chinese companies.

-On Tuesday, the U.S. government’s decision to issue a 90-day grace period on controls on technology sales to Huawei, ZTE and other Chinese companies offered a respite from worries over their potential impact.
+On Wall Street on Tuesday, the U.S. government’s decision to issue a 90-day grace period on controls on technology sales to Huawei, ZTE and other Chinese companies offered a respite from worries over their potential impact.

 Though the 90-day delay brightened sentiment, “the reality is that a resumption of the limitations after 90 days would most certainly still affect the global supply chain and hit hard at a touchy issue for China to potentially induce further retaliation,” Jingyi Pan of IG said in a commentary.